New exchange brings ‘taste of home’ to Camp Bonifas

 |0

-This work, New exchange brings ‘taste of home’ to Camp Bonifas [Image 4 of 4], by Stanley James, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New exchange brings ‘taste of home’ to Camp Bonifas, by Stanley James, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT